jseun/dotscan/README.md

 ## Wait, Sam!
 What features did you implement so far?

 While I tried to keep that project as complete as possible yet delivering it as fast as possible, this is the features I could get done in 3 days of work.

  * Concurrency in the port scanning process
  * Support for IP version 6 hosts
  * Ability to scan blocks of hosts
  * Map port to services file for service guess

 Also, I planned to support UDP port scan from the beginning but UDP protocol being stateless requires a way more complete port scan technique than TCP.
 For that reason, I focused on writing good and simple code.

-### So there is quite some bugs, right?

-Well, yes.
-Read the last sentence as UDP port scan is broken in the project even though you can specify a flag for it.

-Also, IP version 6 scan seems to work fine for localhost but not for remote hosts.
-That feature would require a little more attention, I confess.

-Other than that, I've seen some erroneous results when scanning a block of hosts.

-## So what would you do if you had more time or been paid to write the software?

-Here's the amount of work I would put into this project to close the deal if I knew upfront that DigitalOcean will let me join the team.
+## And...
+Did you get the job?

+Yes!
+I'll be working as a software engineer at DO starting on the 25th of January 2016.

+## So what about this project?
+Is it over?

+Well, it is over for me.
+I won't be adding new features, fixing bugs or maintaining this project at all.
+However, if you feel a bit challenged about this project, you might want to look at the following tasks.

 ### 1. Fix UDP port scan

 UDP port scan requires some payload to be sent at the host and there is no guarantee that a given dummy payload will make the remote host answer even if there's a service running at that port.

-To fix UDP port scan, I would need to put some extra efforts in building some known payload for known UDP services.

 ### 2. Write more tests

 I love to write tests in Golang.
-Other than the unit tests that can be found in `scanner/host_test.go` to cover 100% of the NewHosts() function, ~~I would write a test with a real scan on a mocked host.~~
+Other than the unit tests that can be found in `scanner/host_test.go` to cover 100% of the NewHosts() function, and TestRunAndWaitLocalhostTCP4 and TestRunAndWaitLocalhostTCP6 in `scanner/scanner_test.go`, a lot of other tests could be written.

-Well, I added the test; I couldn't help it.
-See TestRunAndWaitLocalhostTCP4 and TestRunAndWaitLocalhostTCP6 in `scanner/scanner_test.go`.

 ### 3. Hunt the bugs down!

 When scanning a host that does not exist, I've seen some erroneous results like the port x is open which cannot be real unless my network is haunted by ghost hosts.
 I guess I should call the ghost hosts buster.

 # Enough.
 How do I run the software?

 OK.
 Here's the deal.
 Do you want a blazing fast port scan?
 If the answer is yes, read on.

 Else, you may go directly to the section called *I don't have time for configuration*.